STITCHER: Constrained Trajectory Planning in Complex Environments with Real-Time Motion Primitive Search

-It is important to note the difference between a greedy algorithm \cref{fig:greedy_graph}b and our greedy graph pre-processing step \cref{fig:greedy_graph}c.
+Specifically, instead of storing multiple acceleration states for each waypoint-velocity pair as in \cref{fig:greedy_graph}a, only one acceleration state is retained.
+Each node retains a single acceleration value corresponding to the free terminal acceleration of the best parent edge (shown in blue in \cref{fig:greedy_graph}c).
+The best parent edge is determined by the cost accrued and estimated cost-to-go as detailed in \cref{sec:stage3}.
+This acceleration is then used as an initial condition for all outgoing motion primitives generated from the node.
+Consequently, portions of the exhaustive graph that would be generated from alternative accelerations are not explored, making the pre-processing step greedy.
+It is important to note the difference between a greedy algorithm (\cref{fig:greedy_graph}b) and our greedy graph pre-processing step (\cref{fig:greedy_graph}c).
 While the pre-processing step does limit edges that could be generated in the exhaustive graph, it maintains more than a greedy algorithm.
 Further comparisons of the relative solution cost and computation speed using STITCHER's greedy pre-processing step versus the exhaustive search were conducted in Section \ref{sec:greediness_benchmarking}.